gardener/gardener-extension-provider-azure/docs/usage-as-end-user.md

 ### Migrating to zonal shoots with dedicated subnets per zone

-For existing zonal clusters it is possible to migrate to the new network setup with dedicated subnets per zone.
-The migration works by creating the additional network resources necessary and progressively roll part of your existing nodes to the new setup.
-To achieve the controlled rolling of your nodes, parts of the existing infrastructure must be preserved which is why the following constraint is imposed:
+For existing zonal clusters it is possible to migrate to a network layout with dedicated subnets per zone.
+The migration works by creating additional network resources as specified in the configuration and progressively roll part of your existing nodes to use the new resources.
+To achieve the controlled rollout of your nodes, parts of the existing infrastructure must be preserved which is why the following constraint is imposed:

-The first zone specified in the `networks.zones` must use the exact same CIDR range as the current `network.workers`.
+One of your specified zones must have the exact same CIDR range as the current `network.workers` field.
 Here is an example of such migration:

 ```yaml
 infrastructureConfig: